 In most states, the law requires people to have car insurance in order to legally operate a vehicle.
-Unfortunately, this does not mean all individuals who operate a vehicle have car insurance, as a skilled car accident lawyer Phoenix AZ trusts might explain.
+Unfortunately, this does not mean all individuals who operate a vehicle have car insurance, as a skilled personal injury lawyer trusts might explain.
 It happens more times than most people realize.
 It has been estimated that over 14 percent of drivers on the road carry very little or no insurance on their vehicle.
 An accident with this type of driver could mean you may struggle to obtain compensation for your accident losses.
 Insurance companies provide coverage for this scenario.
 You can purchase uninsured motorist coverage to protect yourself if you are ever in such a situation.

 Uninsured Motorist Coverage

 This type of coverage is designed to protect you if an accident occurs with a driver who does not have liability insurance or coverage to pay for your losses.
 The options offered for this type of insurance product are different in each state.
 They are often based on the state’s car insurance coverage requirements.
 This insurance has to comply with any mandatory state requirements as well as coverage limits.
 Some states provide three different types of uninsured motorist coverage:

 - Underinsured Motorist Coverage

 It is common to have an accident with a person who only has minimum insurance coverage.
 This may not provide enough compensation to cover all of your losses.
 If this driver can’t pay you out of pocket to cover your damages, you will have to cover them yourself.
 This is when Underinsured Motorist coverage can provide you with the additional compensation you need.
 In many states, Underinsured Motorist coverage is often part of Uninsured Motorist coverage.